No, that’s not a trick question. The obvious answer is “a seat wall is a wall to sit on”.

 In its simplest form a seat wall is generally built at a comfortable sitting height – somewhere around 18″.

 Like any wall it should be solidly built.
 The top or “capstone” should be level, substantial and secure.
 These walls see action – so give them the build integrity to deal with it.

-Although many seat walls are built with two finished sides (i.e. front and back), some are also serving as a retaining wall (with one finished side).
-In the picture above this is the case.
+Although many seat walls are built with two finished sides (i.e. front and back), some also serve as a retaining wall (with one finished side).
+In the picture at the very top this is the case.
 This patio seat wall is supporting a raised garden.

 However, as the grade level slopes down, the back of the wall becomes exposed.
-It’s now necessary to segue into two finished sides (picture at left).
+It’s now necessary to segue into two finished sides (picture above).

 What material options are there to build a seat wall?

 Almost any material used for a wall in the landscape would work for a seat wall.
 But here are a few to consider:

 Here are some functions and benefits served by a seat wall besides seating.

 In the picture below the cedar posts are integrated into the seat wall build.
 They support a cedar shake roof.

 Make sure you check with the local construction office for building code that might pertain.
 Sometimes an additional railing is required depending on code and circumstance.